 Another reason why flat twists may have a higher tangling rate is because they are typically done in long rows.
 This can make it more difficult to detangle the hair when it is time to remove the twists.

-Two-strand twists, on the other hand, can be done in a variety of ways, including in shorter rows or in a more freestyle manner.
+Two-strand twists, on the other hand, are created as individual, free-hanging twists sectioned in squares, triangles, or freestyle parts across the head.
 This can make it easier to detangle the hair when it is time to remove the twists.

 Winner: Two-Strand Twists